temp69/magInstall/README.md

 - (3) START|STOP MAGNET WALLET

 You can start and stop your magnet wallet.\
-Info: When starting the wallet, it might not be able to connect to the wallet instantly and show error!
+Info: When starting the wallet, it might not be able to connect to the wallet instantly and show error!\
+Hint: Use **<ENTER>** twice to refresh the status

 - (9) STATUS INFORMATION